 BOARD OF DIRECTORS

 Kirsten Quinn (President) is a local professional actress and college educator who holds an M.F.A. in Acting from the University of Pittsburgh.
 She has appeared on many area stages including, but not limited to: The Wilma, InterAct Theatre, The Lantern Theatre, Walnut Street Studios for various companies, The Idiopathic Ridiculopathy Consortium, Luna Theatre, ISIS Productions, Montgomery Theatre, New City Stage, Theatre Catalyst’s Eternal Spiral Project, Center City Theatre Works, B. Someday, Naked Feet Productions and of course, the Irish Heritage Theatre, for which she performed the role of Kate Doogan in their inaugural production of Philadelphia, Here I Come! and the title roles in Juno and the Paycock and Molly Sweeney.
 An Associate Professor of English and Theatre at Community College of Philadelphia, Kirsten is dedicated to involving students in the Irish Heritage Theatre as well.
 She serves in many capacities for the IHT, including: assistant to the producers, company member, board secretary and PR director.

 Peggy Mecham (Artistic Director) directed Making History, Molly Sweeney, the three plays in Sean O’Casey’s Dublin Trilogy and A Night with Lady G for the IHT.
 She teaches in the Theater Program at Community College of Philadelphia.
-She has directed over 25 productions at the College over the last 20 years.
-Among her favorites are Arabian Nights, Metamorphoses, Romeo and Juliet and Dracula.
+She has directed over 30 productions at the College over the last 25 years.
 Peggy is the Artistic Director of Once More Theater.
-She has a Ph.D. in Performance Studies from New York University.